MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - We recommend you configure your system to have a host running a Server Core installation of Windows Server 2008 or later with no applications besides Hyper-V. This configuration limits how many applications and servers you install on the server.
 This limitation results in better system performance and also creates a *reduced attack surface*, where there are fewer entry points for malicious attacks through applications and services.

-- For branch offices or other locations that you can't completely secure, we recommend you use read-only DCs (RODCs).
+- For branch offices or other locations that are difficult to secure, we recommend you use read-only DCs (RODCs).
 If you have a separate management network, we recommend that you only connect the host to the management network.
 For more information about RODCs, see [Install a Windows Server 2012 Active Directory Read-Only Domain Controller (RODC) (Level 200)](/windows-server/identity/ad-ds/deploy/rodc/install-a-windows-server-2012-active-directory-read-only-domain-controller--rodc---level-200-).

 - You can secure your DCs with BitLocker.
 In Windows Server 2016 and later, you can also use the virtual Trusted Platform Module (TPM) feature to give you the guest key material required to unlock the system volume.